 Selective loading of assets per page

-A particularly effective method to get more speed is the selective loading of CSS and JS files depending on the page or post.
+A particularly effective method for increasing speed is to selectively load CSS and JS files depending on the page or post.
 There are several ways to achieve this.

 An example: The WordPress website uses a form manager such as WPForms.
 This plugin loads its form functions directly on every page.
 However, this functionality is only required on the contact page.
 Freesoul Deactivate Plugins is a plugin that supports this:

 It enables the activation or deactivation of all plugins per page via a matrix.
 It is also possible to use performance plugins such as perfmatters for this purpose, which also prevents the delivery of CSS and JS files.
-However, Freesoul suppresses the loading of the entire plugin, thus reducing the work that has to be done in the background on the server.
+However, Freesoul suppresses the loading of the entire plugin, which also reduces the work that needs to be done in the background on the server.

 Tweaks with perfmatters

 Is it worth buying a plugin like perfmatters?
-Thoeretically, all optimizations can also be carried out manually or with other plugins.
-However, this would be an insanely high amount of work, especially if it has to be done for several WordPress websites.
+Thoeretically, all optimisations can also be carried out manually or with other plugins.
+However, this would be an insanely large amount of work, especially if it has to be done for several WordPress websites.

-A plugin like perfmatters has more than two dozen optimizations in the normal options alone.
+A plugin like perfmatters has more than two dozen optimisations in the normal options alone.
 Are they all useful?
 That depends on how familiar WordPress users are with the features.
 For example, the RSS feed can be switched off, which saves a few bytes.
-However, it also means that website visitors can no longer simply subscribe to the posts via RSS feed.
+However, it also means that visitors to the website can no longer simply subscribe to the posts via RSS feed.
 So you should think about this carefully.

-It's amazing how many gimmicks WordPress has activated by default (emojis, dashicons etc.), they can be safely deactivated for the time being.
+It’s amazing how many gimmicks WordPress has activated by default (emojis, dashicons, etc.), they can be safely deactivated for the time being.
 You should exercise caution with the settings relating to the database.
 In theory, deactivating the revisions could waste a lot of working time.
-If a cache is used anyway, database optimizations are usually not particularly important.
+If a cache is used anyway, database optimisations are usually not particularly important.

 In any case, it is worth taking a look at the perfmatters and WP Rocket documentation.
 If you want to dive really deep, you’ll find plenty of starting points there.
 Of course, you can also simply buy one of these plugins and save yourself a lot of time.
 However, you will understand less about what happens in the background.